 For the latest visiting, appointments, and offers of help information please see Service Changes for COVID19

-Wales has now joined the UK-wide home testing scheme which allows anyone over the age of five to order a test online if they are experiencing symptoms.
-This decision coincides with Wales joining a UK government-run testing website.
+Wales is part of the UK-wide home testing scheme which allows anyone to order a test online if they are experiencing symptoms.

-Under these changes, everyone over the age of five, suffering with COVID-19 type symptoms, will be able to request a test either at a test centre or via a home testing kit.
+Anyone suffering with COVID-19 type symptoms, can request a test either at a test centre or via a home testing kit.

 What does this mean?

 It is important that symptomatic CTM staff members, and their household members, must still request a test via our own dedicated booking centre on 01656 752993 (lines open 7 days a week, 9am-5pm).

 All other symptomatic critical workers have 2 options: